UMAprotocol/UMIPs/UMIPs/umip-39.md

 To find the price for USD/bBadger perform the following steps:

 1. Query contract 0x19d97d8fa813ee2f51ad4b4e04ea08baf4dffc28 for method getPricePerFullShare.
-This information is on-chain and can be queried in any way that a voter
+This information is on-chain and can be queried in any way that a voter wishes at the price request block.
 2. Multiply this value by 1e-18 to get the ratio of one bBadger token to underlying badger tokens (i.e. bBadger/Badger).
 3. Query for the price of Badger/WBTC on Sushiswap.
 Pool address: `0x110492b31c59716ac47337e616804e3e3adc0b4a`.
 Multiply this by the WBTC/USD price obtained earlier to get the Badger/USD price.
 4. Repeat step 3 for Uniswap.
 Pool address: `0xcd7989894bc033581532d2cd88da5db0a4b12859`